microsoft/onefuzz/docs/telemetry.md

   tracked for constraint solving while symbolically executing the program.
 * DivergenceRate - A float64 representing the ratio of inputs that did not branch as expected divided by the number of inputs fuzzed.
-* DivergenceDetails - A tuple of three u32 values representing details about a specific divergence including:
-  * The path length.
+* DivergencePathLength - A u32 that indicates the length of execution path divergence.
-  * The expected index for divergence.
+* DivergencePathExpectedIndex - A u32 that indicates the expected index for divergence.
-  * The actual index for divergence.
+* DivergencePathActualIndex - A u32 that indicates the actual index for divergence.
 * MissedInstructionCode - The Intel Instruction code for an instruction that was not modelled during symbolic execution but may have been input tainted.
   Examples include `Cmovs_r16_rm16` and `Movq_mm_rm64`.
 For the full list, see